 The study contributes to the understanding of the pass-through literature in Mozambique in two ways.
 First, it updates Ubide and Omar's studies by using a recent dataset.
-Secondly, it tests whether the domestic and foreign prices 'puzzle' reported by Omar reflects a general feature of the relationship between Mozambican and South African prices, or can be regarded as sample specific.
-However, unlike these two studies which concentrated in the estimation of full inflation models for Mozambique, this paper focuses on the estimation of the pass-through coefficient using the same variables employed in previous studies, which allow important comparisons can be made.
+Secondly, it tests whether the domestic and foreign prices 'puzzle' reported by Omar reflects a general feature between the Mozambican and South Africa prices, or can be regarded as sample specific.
+However, unlike these two studies which concentrated in the estimation of full inflation models for Mozambique, this paper focus in the estimation of the pass-through coefficient using the same variables used before.
+By doing so, important comparisons can be made.

 Consistent with previous research, the paper finds that money, the exchange rate and inflation are important determinants of inflation in Mozambique.
-In particular, a 1 per cent exchange rate depreciation leads to a 0.15 per cent increase in the price level.
-In addition, impulse response analysis indicates that, following a shock, prices adjust quickly towards their new long-run equilibrium.
-Moreover, money and South African prices are the most important variables in explaining consumer price variations.
-Compared with the exchange rate, money explains a relatively larger variation in consumer prices.
+In particular, a 1 per cent exchange rate depreciation leads to 0.15 per cent increase in the price level.
+In addition, impulse response analysis indicate that following a shock, prices adjust quickly towards their new long-run equilibrium.
+Moreover, money and the South African prices are the most important variables in explaining the variation in prices.
+Compared with the exchange rate, money explains a relatively larger variation in prices but its relative importance seems to have diminished.

 Following this introduction, Section 2 describes the data used in the estimation.
-Section 3 outlines the analytical framework and the methodology including the Augmented Dicky-Fuller test for stationarity and the Johansen co-integration procedure.
+Section 3 outlines the analytical framework and the methodology including the Augmented Dicky-Fuller test for stationarity and the Johansen cointegration procedure.
 Section 4 presents and discusses the results and section 5 concludes.

-Data
+2 Data

 The empirical analysis is conducted using monthly data spanning the period from 2001:M1 to 2006:M12.
 The choice of the sample period was conditioned by the availability of exchange rate data.
-The exchange rate (e_i) is the average nominal bilateral exchange rate between the Mozambican Metical and the South African Rand.
-It is defined as the number of Meticais per unit of a Rand71 such that an increase in the exchange rate means depreciation and a decrease means appreciation.
-As proxies for domestic and foreign price levels (p_t and p_t^ respectively), monthly consumer price indexes (2000:M12=100) are used.
-Money (m_t) is proxied by M2 aggregate which comprises the currency in circulation and total deposits (demand, time and advance notice deposits) in national and foreign currency.
+The exchange rate (e_t) is the average nominal bilateral exchange rate between the Mozambican Metical and the South-African Rand9.
+It is defined as the number of Meticais per unit of a Rand such that an increase in the exchange rate means depreciation and a decrease means appreciation.
+As proxies for domestic (p_t) and foreign (p_t^) price levels, monthly consumer price indexes (2000:M12=100) are used.
+Money (m_t) is proxied by M2 which comprises the currency in circulation and total deposits (demand, time and advance notice deposits) in national and foreign currency.

-Data on exchange rates comes from the Bank of Mozambique.
-The domestic CPI series were obtained from the National Statistics Institute online database while the South African price index and M2 were accessed from the International Monetary Fund's Financial Statistics online database.
+Data on exchange rate comes from the Bank of Mozambique.
+The domestic CPI series were obtained from the National Institute of Statistics online database while the South African price index and M2 were accessed from the IMF International Financial Statistics online database.
 In the analyses that follow, LCPI, LCPISA, LM2 and LZAR are respectively the logarithms of the domestic CPI, the South African CPI, money and the exchange rate.
-All the variables are detrended using the X12 program.
+All the variables are detrended using X12 program.